* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Yachaejeon, also known as Korean vegetable pancakes, is a fun way to sneak some vegetables into your meal.

-The pancakes are perfectly crisp and golden brown, and sturdy enough that you can use them to scoop up the bulgogi.
+The pancakes are delightfully crisp and golden brown, making each bite satisfying.
+They’re also sturdy enough that you can use them as a wrap for your bulgogi!

-Pro Tip: make a gochujang dipping sauce to go alongside them.
+Pro-tip: make a gochujang dipping sauce to go alongside these pancakes.

 Featured recipe